Special points on intersections of hypersurfaces: Bounds on RD(n)

 \end{definition}

-The implicit reliance on $\mch(r)$ in the literature for improving estimates on $\RD(n)$ is due to the central role of Tschirnhaus transformations to the general theory, i.e. isomorphisms of $K_n \coloneqq \Cb(a_1,\dots,a_n)$ fields
+The classical formulas in radicals for quadratics, cubics, and quartics, together with Bring's \cite{Bring1786} reduction of the quintic, established that $\mch(1) = 2,$ $\mch(2) = 3,$ $\mch(3) = 4,$ and $\mch(4) = 5$.
+Later, Hilbert's sketch \cite{Hilbert1927}---which used the 27 lines on a smooth cubic surface to reduce the generic nonic equation---demonstrated that $\mch(5) \leq 9$.

+The significance of the Hamilton function is rooted in the central role of \emph{Tschirnhaus transformations}.
+These correspond to rational changes of variables designed to eliminate intermediate coefficients of a polynomial.
+Formally, they are isomorphisms over $K_n$ of the form

-where some of the $b_i \in K_n$ are zero.
-The particular configuration of $b_i=0$ give the type of the Tschirnhaus transformation; in this paper, we are interested in transformations where $b_1 = \cdots = b_{r-1} = 0$.
-Such an isomorphism reduces the generic degree $n$ polynomial to an algebraic function of fewer variables,
+where specific coefficients $b_i \in K_n$ are zero.
+The particular configuration of vanishing $b_i$ defines the type of the Tschirnhaus transformation.
+In this paper, we focus on transformations where the first $r-1$ coefficients vanish ($b_1 = \cdots = b_{r-1} = 0$).
+Such an isomorphism reduces the generic degree $n$ polynomial to an algebraic function of fewer variables: